‘Embarrassing and Disappointing’: Stanford Goes All-In On COVID Contrarians

 This past February, a top official with the World Health Organization cautioned that COVID was still a pandemic.

-Lastly, there is Anders Tegnell, formerly Sweden’s top epidemiologist, who put the mass infection herd immunity strategy advocated in the Great Barrington Declaration to the test, resulting in more deaths per capita than its immediate neighbors during the early waves of the pandemic—something Tegnell admitted in June 2020.
+Also participating in the evidence-based medicine panel is Anders Tegnell, formerly Sweden’s top epidemiologist.
+Tegnell put the mass infection herd immunity strategy advocated in the Great Barrington Declaration to the test, resulting in more deaths per capita than its immediate neighbors during the early waves of the pandemic—something he admitted in June 2020.
 Bhattacharya and his Great Barrington Declaration co-authors have long touted Sweden’s response as a model for the world.

-The second panel of the day is titled “Pandemic Policy from a Global Perspective” and lists Great Barrington Declaration co-author and Oxford University epidemiologist Dr. Sunetra Gupta as a speaker.
+The second panel of the day, titled, “Pandemic Policy from a Global Perspective,” will similarly feature contrarian voices.
+It lists Great Barrington Declaration co-author and Oxford University epidemiologist Dr. Sunetra Gupta as a speaker.
 Gupta is the founder of the UK-based anti-lockdown group Collateral Global, which lists Bhattacharya as a member of their scientific advisory and editorial boards.
 Another panelist, Kevin Bardosh, is an applied medical anthropologist and Collateral Global’s director and head of research.
 Bardosh, a vocal critic of vaccine mandates, has appeared on Bhattacharya’s podcast “Illusion of Consensus,” which promotes his contrarian public health perspectives.

-Joining Gupta and Bardosh is UCSF oncologist and professor Dr. Vinay Prasad, a longtime ideological ally of Bhattacharya’s, who was part of the group of medical professionals behind the so-called Urgency of Normal toolkit, which was criticized for containing serious inaccuracies including the assertion that COVID is “flu-like” for unvaccinated children.
+Joining Gupta and Bardosh is UCSF oncologist and professor Dr. Vinay Prasad, a longtime ideological ally of Bhattacharya’s.
+Prasad was part of the group of medical professionals behind the so-called Urgency of Normal toolkit, which was criticized for containing serious inaccuracies including the assertion that COVID is “flu-like” for unvaccinated children.

 The third panel, “Misinformation, Censorship, and Academic Freedom,” will feature more Bhattacharya allies.
-One of the speakers, attorney Jenin Younes of the New Civil Liberties Alliance, a right-wing litigation outfit that has received funding from billionaire industrialist Charles Koch.
+One of the speakers, attorney Jenin Younes of New Civil Liberties Alliance, a right-wing litigation outfit that has received funding from billionaire industrialist Charles Koch.
 Younes represented the professor in a failed lawsuit against the Biden administration for allegedly coercing social media companies into “censoring” dissenting voices like his at the height of the pandemic.
-Despite its conservative majority, the Supreme Court swatted down the suit in March in a 6-3 ruling, holding that the plaintiffs lacked standing and failed to prove the harm they alleged.
+Despite its conservative majority, the Supreme Court swatted down the case, Murthy v.
+Missouri—originally filed as Missouri v.
+Biden— in March in a 6-3 ruling, holding that the plaintiffs lacked standing and failed to prove the harm they alleged.
 The panel discussion appears to be aimed at rehashing this litigation.

 Public health experts and scientists expressed alarm at the prospect of the Stanford conference.
 Dr. Peter Hotez, chair of the Center for Vaccine Development at Texas Children's Hospital, took to X (formerly Twitter) to criticize the school for platforming “a full on anti-science agenda (and revisionist history).”
 Hotez called the event “tone deaf to how this kind of rhetoric contributed to the deaths of thousands of Americans during the pandemic by convincing them to shun vaccines or minimize Covid.”